tungthtran/ambry/Development-Guidelines.md

   *  New patches should come with unit tests that verify the functionality being added.
   *  Unit tests are first rate code, and should be treated like it.
 They should not contain code duplication, cryptic hackery, or anything like that.
   *  Unit tests should test the least amount of code possible
   *  Do not use sleep or other timing assumptions in tests, it is always, always, always wrong and will fail intermittently on any test server with other things going on that causes delays.
 Write tests in such a way that they are not timing dependent.
-One thing that will help this is to never directly use the system clock in code (i.e. System.currentTimeMillis) but instead to use getTime: () => Long, so that time can be mocked.
+One thing that will help this is to never directly use the system clock in code (i.e. System.currentTimeMillis) but instead to use getTime(), so that time can be mocked.
   *  It must be possible to run the tests in parallel, without having them collide.
 This is a practical thing to allow multiple branches to CI on a single CI server.
 This means you can't hard code directories or ports or things like that in tests because two instances will step on each other.

 ## Configuration